mys-lang/mys/README.rst

 allocated on the heap and managed by `C++ shared pointers`_.
 Objects that are known not to outlive a function are allocated on the stack.

+Reference cycles are not detected and will result in memory leaks.

-There is no garbage collector, as there is no garbage to collect.
-Reference counting is used instead.
+There is no garbage collector.

 Major differences to Python
 ---------------------------